julianandrews/markovpass/README.rst

       -e MINENTROPY       Minimum entropy (default 60)
       -l LENGTH           NGram length (default 3)
-      -w LENGTH           Minimum word length for corpus (default 5) -h, --help          display this help and exit
+      -w LENGTH           Minimum word length for corpus (default 5) -h, --help          Display this help and exit

 ``markovpass`` requires a corpus to work with.
 The corpus can either be provided via the ``FILE`` argument or via STDIN.
 It can take pretty much any